Loading...

 ◆ critical_section_exit()

-static void critical_section_exit ( critical_section_t * crit_sec)
+static __force_inline void critical_section_exit ( critical_section_t crit_sec)

 Release a critical_section.